-Moreover, most people, especially those leading an active lifestyle, prefer green tea after-workout due to its healing and calming powers.
+Moreover, most people, especially those leading an active lifestyle, prefer green tea after a workout due to its healing and calming powers.
 In addition, according to studies, a cup of this can have positive effects on muscle recovery after strenuous exercise.

-Its primary selling point is its high epigallocatechin or EGCG gallate content, a property shown to improve one's metabolism and help in weight reduction.
-However, experts still advise individuals to get help when incorporating such in their diet and workout routine to see actual and better results.
+Its primary selling point is its high epigallocatechin, or EGCG gallate, content, a property shown to improve one's metabolism and help in weight reduction.
+However, experts still advise individuals to get help when incorporating such practices into their diet and workout routine to see actual and better results.
 Thus, gym trainers and health professionals are encouraged to get more experience and knowledge by attending fitness CEC programs and other courses to help broaden their understanding of various health benefits and better cater to larger demographics.

 The benefits of green tea extend beyond the straightforward enjoyment of drinking it.
 While consuming it benefits the body enormously from within, applying it directly to the skin has an entirely different effect.

-Being exposed to excessively polluted air and eating an unhealthy diet contributes to the development of acne, making the skin appear blotchy and clogs the pores, making it feel a bit congested.
-Usually, these instances require individuals to depend on skin care products such as serums, creams, toners, and other items beneficial in your cleansing routine.
+Being exposed to excessively polluted air and eating an unhealthy diet contributes to the development of acne by making the skin appear blotchy and clogging the pores, making it feel a bit congested.
+Usually, these instances require individuals to depend on skin care products such as serums, creams, toners, and other items beneficial to their cleansing routine.

-However, if you found yourself in a tough situation, have run out of supply, or may want to rest your skin from all these chemical products for a while; your wet green tea bag is the answer you are looking for.
+However, if you find yourself in a tough situation, have run out of supply, or may want to rest your skin from all these chemical products for a while, your wet green tea bag is the answer you are looking for.

 Rather than throwing your leftover tea leaves and bags away, use them as your natural cleanser.
 Green tea is excellent for exfoliating your skin, leaving it feeling soft, supple, and youthful.
 This is because it removes dirt and harmful radicals responsible for wrinkling, fine lines, and making your skin look saggy.
 To achieve this, simply drain the leftover tea leaves and blend them with organic honey.

-You can also use it as it is depending on your preference.
-Then, apply it on your face and gently rub it in a circular motion to restore your skin's radiance.
+You can also use it as is, depending on your preference.
+Then, apply it to your face and gently rub it in a circular motion to restore your skin's radiance.
 Remember to moisturize afterward.

-The therapeutic properties of green tea largely depend on the type and preparation method used in making them.
+The therapeutic properties of green tea largely depend on the type and preparation method used in making it.
 For instance, brewed tea may contain more antioxidants than its colder counterpart.
-However, the latter may offer you a better taste and less caffeine making it more appealing for younger drinkers.
+However, the latter may offer you a better taste and less caffeine, making it more appealing for younger drinkers.
 Nonetheless, they are all healthy in their own perfect ways.

 Green tea has earned its rightful place in several parts of Asia, especially in Japan and China.
-Its soothing qualities continue to better most people's lives, and it will stay that way for the next generation to enjoy.
+Its soothing qualities continue to improve most people's lives, and they will stay that way for the next generation to enjoy.

 If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.